CarlosMenacho/Quizc-jala/README.md

 # Quizc-jala
 Only some features implemented
 # Question types
-new question type called NUMERIC, and associate the next validations REQUIRED and MIN added
+New question type called NUMERIC, and associate the next validations REQUIRED and MIN added

 # Validations
 We want to support other kind of validations for question's answer, some of them are: